RealDeanZhao/sf-movies/README.md

 // Install all the dependencies.
 ➜  sf-movies git:(master) ✗ npm install

-// Then start the node server, it will listen to port 3001.
+// Then start the node server, it will listen to port 3000.
 ➜  sf-movies git:(master) ✗ npm start
 ```

+### Note
+> The client side will listen to port 3000 and it will proxy all the http requests to port 3001(sever side application).